Non-Stock Item (NSI)

 Method 1: Through the Quote or Job Card Module (Recommended)

-This is probably the best method because you can record the cost price while creating the quotation or job card.
+This method is preferred because you can record the cost price while creating the quotation or job card.

-For Non-Stock Items (NSI) items, the Cost Price column will be editable.
+For Non-Stock Items (NSI) items, the Cost Price column is editable.

 The system uses this cost for Stock Turnover reporting and profit calculations.